-Quantitative approaches aim at expressing the risk in quantitative terms either as probabilities, or expected losses.
+Quantitative approaches aim at expressing the risk in quantitative terms, either as probabilities or expected losses.
 They can be deterministic (scenario-based) or probabilistic (taking into account the effect of all possible scenarios and uncertainties).
-Quantitative Risk Assessment (QRA) follows an engineering approach and focus on the evaluation of the direct physical losses resulting directly from the impact of the hazard (e.g. flooded buildings, collapsed buildings).
+Quantitative risk assessment (QRA) follows an engineering approach and focus on the evaluation of the direct physical losses resulting directly from the impact of the hazard (e.g., flooded buildings and collapsed buildings).
 Some also analyze indirect losses due to loss of function (e.g., disruption of transport, business losses, or clean up costs).
 The focus is on tangible losses that have a monetary (replacement) value.
-Disasters also cause a large amount of intangible losses for example, lives and injuries, cultural heritage, environmental quality, and biodiversity.
+Disasters also cause a large amount of intangible losses, for example, lives and injuries, cultural heritage, environmental quality, and biodiversity.
 Quantitative risk assessment aims at quantifying the risk according to the equation given in Figure 8.
-There are several approaches, which differ in the way to calculate the hazard or to calculate vulnerability and consequences.
-For a number of different hazard scenarios, the consequences are plotted against the temporal probability of occurrence of the hazard events in a graph.
-Through these points a curve is fitted, the so-called risk curve, and the area below the curve presents the total risk.
+Several approaches, however, differ in how they calculate hazards and vulnerability consequences.
+For a number of different hazard scenarios, the consequences are plotted against the temporal probability of occurrence of the hazard events.
+Through these points a curve is fitted, the socalled risk curve, and the area below the curve presents the total risk.
 This procedure is carried out for all individual hazard types, and care should be taken to evaluate interrelations between hazards.
 Since the risk is normalized into annual risk, it is then possible to evaluate the multi-hazard risk, and use the risk curves as the basis for disaster-risk reduction.
-The (epistemic and aleatory) uncertainties are incorporated in the modelling and used to calculate Exceedance Probability Curves, Average Annual Losses (AAL) and Probable Maximum Losses (PML).
+The (epistemic and aleatory) uncertainties are incorporated in the modeling and used to calculate exceedance probability curves, average annual losses (AAL), and probable maximum losses (PML).

-Loss estimation has been carried out initially from the early days of insurance, and has evolved to computer-based catastrophe modelling since the late 1980's using advanced information technology and GIS (Grossi et al., 2005).
-Since the end of the 1980's, risk-modelling firms such as AIR Worldwide, Risk Management Solutions (RMS), EQECAT and others have lead the industry of probabilistic-risk modelling.
-A range of proprietary integrated numerical models were developed for simulating catastrophic hazards, accounting for different types of hazards.
-For instance EQECAT developed a system (WORLDCATenterprise) that includes 181 natural-hazard models from 95 countries (EQECAT, 2010).
+Loss estimation has been carried out initially from the early days of insurance, and has evolved to computer-based catastrophe modeling since the late 1980s using advanced information technology and GIS (Grossi et al., 2005).
+Since the end of the 1980s, risk-modeling firms such as AIR Worldwide, Risk Management Solutions (RMS), EQECAT, and others have led the industry of probabilistic-risk modeling.
+Numerous integrated numerical-models were developed for simulating catastrophic hazards that account for different types of hazards.
+For instance, EQECAT developed a system (WORLDCA-Tenterprise) that includes 181 natural-hazard models from 95 countries (EQECAT, 2010).
 These software tools are proprietary, however, and were used for the insurance market.

-Publicly available tools were developed by the scientific community for disaster-risk management.
+Software tools developed by the scientific community also exist for disaster-risk management.
 One of the earliest publicly available software methods for loss estimation was RADIUS (Risk Assessment Tools for Diagnosis of Urban Areas against Seismic Disasters).
-The very simple tool enabled users to perform an aggregated loss estimation using a gridded mesh, and estimate the number of damaged buildings, length of damaged lifelines, and the number of casualties and injured people (RADIUS, 1999).
-The best publicly-available software tool for loss estimation to-date is HAZUS (which stands for "Hazards U.S.") developed by the FEMA together with the National Institute of Building Sciences (NIBS).
-The goal of FEMA was to create a methodology that was the standard national-loss methodology for assessing losses from natural hazards (FEMA, 2004).
-The first version of HAZUS was released in 1997 with a seismic loss estimation focus, and was extended to multi-hazard losses in 2004, incorporating also losses from floods and windstorms.
+The very simple tool enabled users to perform an aggregated loss estimation using a gridded mesh and estimate the number of damaged buildings, length of damaged lifelines, and the number of casualties and injured people (RADIUS, 1999).
+The best publicly available software tool for loss estimation to-date is HAZUS (which stands for "Hazards US"), developed by FEMA together with the National Institute of Building Sciences (NIBS).
+The goal of FEMA was to create a methodology that was the standard nationalloss methodology for assessing losses from natural hazards (FEMA, 2004).
+The first version of HAZUS was released in 1997 with a seismic loss estimation focus, and was extended to multi-hazard losses in 2004, incorporating losses from floods and windstorms.
 HAZUS was developed as a software tool under ArcView and later ArcGIS.
-Although the HAZUS methodology has been very well documented, the tool was primarily developed for the US, and all data formats, building types, fragility curves and empirical relationships cannot be exported easily to other countries.
+Although the HAZUS methodology has been very well documented, the tool was primarily developed for the US, and all data formats, building types, fragility curves, and empirical relationships cannot be exported easily to other countries.